According to one of the government circular, it can not be. I will find and attach it here asap.

 From India, Thiruvananthapuram

-Agreed with KORGAONKAR K A views that Gratuity is Part of CTC, what payment either directly or indiectly made by the company in name of employee should be added & part of CTC but payment is only subject to completion of term & conditions applicable.
+Agreed with KORGAONKAR K A's views that Gratuity is part of CTC.
+Any payment, whether made directly or indirectly by the company in the name of the employee, should be added and considered part of CTC.
+However, the payment is only subject to completion of the terms and conditions applicable.

 Thanks & Regards,